great-expectations/great_expectations/docs/source/custom_expectations.rst

         def expect_column_values_to_equal_3(self, element):
             return element == 3

-@column_expectation decorates a custom function, wrapping it with all the business logic required to turn it into a fully-fledged Expectation.
+`@column_expectation` decorates a custom function, wrapping it with all the business logic required to turn it into a fully-fledged Expectation.
 This spares you the hassle of defining logic to handle required arguments like `mostly` and `output_format`.
 Your custom function can focus exclusively on the business logic of passing or failing the expectation.

 To work with these decorators, your custom function must accept two arguments: `self` and `series`.
 When your function is called, `series` will contain all the non-null values in the given column.
-It must return a series of boolean values in the same order, with the same index.
+Your function must return a series of boolean values in the same order, with the same index.

-@elementwise_expectation works the same way, but it accepts a single element and returns a single boolean value, rather than a whole series.
+`@elementwise_expectation` works the same way, but it accepts a single element and returns a single boolean value, rather than a whole series.

 The hard way